 Your brick built conservatory will not be a usable room unless you include lighting and power points.
 Think carefully about where you want these located, as the wiring is laid between the inner and outer brick skin and once the job is done, changes are very difficult and expensive to make.
 The same goes for the provision of wall lights and a ceiling fan.

-Your brick conservatory should be much more thermally efficient that its glass equivalent, but only if you remember to tell the builders to use high quality insulating material between the brick skins.
+Your brick built conservatory should be much more thermally efficient that its glass equivalent, but only if you remember to tell the builders to use high quality insulating material between the brick skins.

 If you have ordered a Victorian style conservatory, you can make the angled corners of the facets more attractive by using bricks that are specially made for the purpose.

 They are called squints and using squints that are of a different colour to the wall can create an attractive feature.

 A small saving on your brick conservatory cost can be made by restricting the use of brick to the exterior skin.
 The interior skin can be made of thermalite blocks.

 This will save you money on both materials and labour.
-The interior skin will have to be plastered and decorated, but this will give the conservatory a look that connects it more to the house than the garden.
+The interior skin will have to be plastered and decorated, but this will give your brick built conservatory a look that connects it more to the house than the garden.